 What is meditation used for?

 Meditation is used in different contexts and in different settings.
-And this makes that the uses people wat to make of it also differ.
+And this makes that the uses people want to make of it also differ.

 Use of meditation in contemplative traditions

-Contemplative traditions like monks in Buddhism or Hinduism are always trained in the 2 pillars of meditation like described above.
+Contemplative traditions like monks in Buddhism or Hinduism are always trained in the two pillars of meditation as described above.

 The aim of those traditions is always to get to the wisdom stage.
 But they know and acknowledge that the untrained mind is not suited to get to the wisdom stage.
 The mind is simply too volatile.